metriql/metriql/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+All contributions are welcome!

+Take a look at our open positions at the [careers page](https://metriql.com/careers) if you'd like to join our team and help us build the next big thing in the modern data stack.